-If your project does not contain any Namespace Statements, everything in the project is in the same namespace.
+If your project does not contain anys, everything in the project is in the same namespace.
 In this case, namespace scope can be thought of as project scope.
 Public elements in a module, class, or structure are also available to any project that references their project.

 When you declare a variable, you should keep in mind the following points when choosing its scope.

 Local variables are a good choice for any kind of temporary calculation, for the following reasons:

 Name Conflict Avoidance.
 Local variable names are not susceptible to conflict.
 For example, you can create several different procedures containing a variable called intTemp.
 As long as each intTemp is declared as a local variable, each procedure recognizes only its own version of intTemp.
 Any one procedure can alter the value in its local intTemp without affecting intTemp variables in other procedures.

 Memory Consumption.
 Local variables consume memory only while their procedure is running.
 Their memory is released when the procedure returns to the calling code.
 By contrast,and variables consume memory resources until your application stops running, so use them only when necessary.
 Instance variables consume memory while their instance continues to exist, which makes them less efficient than local variables, but potentially more efficient than Shared or Static variables.